sevresbabylone/minimax-tic-tac-toe/README.md

 - At B (minimising), it's not a leaf, so it calls minimax on D
 - At D (maximising), it's not leaf, so it calls minimax on 3
 - 3 is a leaf so it returns its index to D and updates the scoreArray with its value at its index
-- in minimax call of D (MAX), alpha value is updated as 3 as 3 > -10000, but beta <= alpha 10000 <= 3 is false, so it calls minimax on 5
+- in minimax call of D (maximising), alpha value is updated as 3 as 3 > -10000, but beta <= alpha 10000 <= 3 is false, so it calls minimax on 5
 - 5 is a leaf so it returns its index to D and updates the scoreArray with its value at its index
 - 5 > 3, so scoreArray is updated with D = 5
 - At B, beta is updated, as 5 < 10000. but beta <= alpha 5 <= -10000 is not true so it calls minimax on E
-- At E (maximising) it's not a leaf, so it called minimax on 6
+- At E (maximising) it's not a leaf, so it calls minimax on 6
 - 6 is a leaf so it returns its index to E and updates it scoreArray with its value at its index
 - alpha is updated, as -10000 < 6, but now beta <= alpha 5 <= 6 is now true, E does not call minimax on 9.
 (It's because minimising player knows that if it chooses E, there is always a value that's better than at D, regardless if 9 was bigger or smaller than 6)
 ```